Yes, America's Anchorman is away for a few days, having a well-deserved break this week.

 I'd love to see that business card.

-Danny Spriggs said sub-reporters have received angry emails, social media messages, and phone calls after the AP declared Hillary Clinton the presumptive democratic presidential nominee.
+Danny Spriggs said some reporters have received angry emails, social media messages, and phone calls after the AP declared Hillary Clinton the presumptive Democratic presidential nominee.

-So if you're in the vicinity of uh whatever this is called, what's it called?
+So if you're in the vicinity of whatever this is called, what's it called?

-Heritage Aviation Terminal uh on Williston Road in Burlington, Vermont today for the Bernie Sanders rally.
+Heritage Aviation Terminal on Williston Road in Burlington, Vermont today for the Bernie Sanders rally.

 If you're an AP reporter heading there, AP wants you to be safe because the streets are full.

-Generation Snowflake is gonna be rampaging down the street.
+Generation Snowflake is going to be rampaging down the street.

-They're gonna they're they're going to be the they go they're going to be the the whole thing, the sandals and patchouli, they're gonna be beating the hell out of you.
+They're going to be the whole thing, the sandals and patchouli, they're going to be beating the hell out of you.

-Things are heating up in things are heating up in this uh in in this fractious election season.
+Things are heating up in this in this fractious election season.

-And uh that is that is the latest news on the Bernie front.
+And that is the latest news on the Bernie front.

-So Bernie Sanders could be making a special announcement.
+So Bernie Sanders could be making a special announcement, a special announcement today.

-He's mad he's mad with the AP because th this is how uh this is how bad a candidate Hillary Clinton is.
+He's mad with the AP because this is how bad a candidate Hillary Clinton is.

 And if I were Hillary, I'd be furious because the likely result is she would have won more narrowly in California.

-Uh they can't even uh proclaim Hillary uh a victor for a race she uh had won.
+The AP is so incompetent, they can't even proclaim Hillary a victor for a race she had won.

 If you see a special snowflake, if you're in Burlington, Vermont, and you see the special snowflake, some of them are wearing the pajamas.